Western Union Defence Organisation: Commanders-in-Chief Committee

 Château de Courances served as private residence for Chairman Montgomery.

 Combined Allied Command

-The committee formed a nucleus command organisation in the French town of Fontainebleau, south of Paris, known as the Combined Allied Command of WUDO (UNILION), which, in war, would be capable of commanding all land forces and supporting air forces to meet a Soviet armed threat.
+The committee formed a nucleus command organisation in the French town of Fontainebleau, south of Paris, known as the Combined Allied Command of WUDO (UNILION), which, in war, would be capable of commanding all forces (UNIFORCE) to meet a Soviet armed threat.
 UNILION employed c.
 100 officers and 300 other personnel.

 The top-level headquarters of UNILION, with the office of the C-in-C Committee Chairman, was housed in Château des Fougères in Fontainebleau's neighbouring commune of Avon.

 UNILION's three subordinate commands, one for each service, were housed in the Henri IV quarter at the Palace of Fontainebleau: